KaushalGnyawali/Terrain_Editor_v2/QUICK_START.md

 - Use polygon tool to draw closed polygon

 ### Channel line disappears (Basin Mode)
-- Channel should persist after drawing
+- Channel should persist after first draw (no app reset)
 - Check that you're in Basin Mode
-- Try refreshing the page
+- S0 and S1 markers should appear automatically when channel is drawn
+- Channel line is displayed in green on both Input Data and Basin Design maps

 ---